NoahHodgson/project-melia/docs/Melia-Cosmic-Biographics.md

 	or so heads that pop out from the head.
 They are parasites.
 Often they bury themselves deep within an intelligent host.
 However, controlling host requires severing the spinal cord.

 They do this to gain control of a planet's leader or something of that nature.
-Did this to the Agltthim.
+Did this to the Aglthiim.

 # The Aglthiim:
 Angel people with wings.
 Society was unknowingly took over by the Verenfer.
 By the time they